 Sally Mays, MA, ATC, LAT, CSCS, CMT

-Head Athletic Trainer for Men’s Baseball, Head of Physical Therapy at Campus Health Service
+Head Athletic Trainer for Men’s Baseball, Coordinator of Physical Therapy Services at Campus Health Service

 Carrie Rubertino Shearer, MS, PT, ATC